-Usually, we spend the time before Christmas in a lot of stress, running around town trying to find the perfect gifts and making sure to finish our last assignments before heading off into the well-deserved holidays.
-However, being all busy, we sometimes forget what this time or life in general is about.
+Usually, we spend the time before Christmas under a lot of stress, running around town trying to find the perfect gifts and finishing our last assignments before heading off into the well-deserved holidays.
+However, being all busy, we sometimes forget what this time or life, in general, is about.
 It´s not the presents, the pay rise we are expecting or the luxury holiday we have booked for New Year´s Eve that define our contentment.
 Sure, there is nothing wrong or bad about treating yourself, and money is indeed something that can make you happy.
-Or at least, more relaxed.
+Or at least more relaxed.
 But it is still the non-material things that matter.
 If you learn how to be thankful, you will realise that your life is richer and nicer than you think.

 How to be thankful is not the cliché of the year

 We know what you think right now.
 This talk about being thankful is nothing new, and everybody has been thinking about it repeatedly for years, especially around Christmas.
 That might be true.
 But still, it is essential to remind ourselves that we can try to be thankful on a daily basis.
 We are not telling you, “Cherish what you are given; there are people in the world who have way less than you!” because that would be a cliché and also sort of moralizing.
 Here is not about realizing that you might be more privileged than others; instead, we want you to think about what matters irrespective of anybody else because, in the end, comparing yourself – for better or worse – won´t get you anywhere.

 You don’t need a life crisis to start to be thankful